uaarg/uaarg.github.io/collections/_posts/2022-06-22-uaarg-elections.md

 - etc.

 ...
 And that's it!
-Let us know if you have any questions.
+Let us know on Discord if you have any questions.